UoB-HPC/SimEng/_sources/index.rst.txt

 Release
 -------

-Currently, SimEng is still in its alpha version (0.8.0) which can be found on the `GitHub repository <https://github.com/UoB-HPC/SimEng>`_.
-The file RELEASE_NOTES.txt, found in the root of the project, explains the status of the project at that release along with relevant information from the SimEng development team.
+This is SimEng's first release, so should be considered alpha level software (version 0.8.0).
+We expect you to find issues, primarily in unimplemented instructions or unimplemented system calls.
+Please let us know when you hit these, either by submitting a pull request (PR), or by filing an issue on the Github repo.
+You can find the all the code and associated test suites for SimEng in the `GitHub repository <https://github.com/UoB-HPC/SimEng>`_.
+The file `RELEASE_NOTES.txt <https://github.com/UoB-HPC/SimEng/blob/main/RELEASE-NOTES.txt>`, found in the root of the project, explains the status of the project and includes other relevant information from the SimEng development team.

-SimEng is release under an `Apache 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ license.
+SimEng is released under the same license as LLVM, the permissive `Apache 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ license.
+We are passionate about enabling experimentation with computer architectures, and want users and developers in academic and industry to have complete freedom to use SimEng anyway they wish, including using it in commercial settings.

 External project usage
 ----------------------

+While we have tried to minimise SimEng's dependencies to keep it as simple as possible, it does make use of a small number of libraries and frameworks to provide crucial capabilities:

-- `Capstone disassembly engine <https://www.capstone-engine.org/>`_ - Instruction decoding
+- `Capstone disassembly engine <https://www.capstone-engine.org/>`_ - Provides instruction decoding for Armv8, RISC-V, x86 and other important ISAs
 - `Yaml-cpp <https://github.com/jbeder/yaml-cpp>`_ - Parsing YAML configuration files
 - `GoogleTest <https://github.com/google/googletest>`_ - Framework for the test suites
 - `LLVM <https://github.com/llvm-mirror/llvm>`_ - Generation of binaries for use in the regression test suite